 Branch 1 – How Will You Transition?
 This is the really difficult part of the Parent Talk.
 This is when a parent moves from independence to more dependence.
 Nobody likes it, and often resists the reality of the aging process.
 Eyes dim.
 Reflexes slow.
 Memory fails.
 When does a parent stop driving?
 When do physical limitations overwhelm a spouse or a family caregiver?
 In the book, we talk about Adult Daily Living (ADLs) guide the eldercare community has used for years to assess the needs of a person.
 Review these as well as the IADLs as part of the Parent Talk.
 Just a heads up, this will not be easy!

 Branch 3 – Who Should Give the Care?
 Will it be a family member?
-There are millions of family member caring for their loved ones.
+There are millions of family members caring for their loved ones.
 Often, they have little support and unclear guidelines regarding finances.
-If not a family member, will we hire an agency or an individual, move to a care community?
+If not a family member, will we hire an agency or an individual, move to a caring community?
 Who does the parent want to care for them?

 For more info, visit the sponsor of the show today – The Decision Tree of Aging.
 You can find them at www.TheDecisionTreeOfAging.com